DDataAly/foil_case_study/README.md

 - Supports future automation or scheduling (e.g., via cron or Airflow).
 - Users only need to run `python run.py` from the project root to process the dataset end-to-end.

+### Pipeline Architecture Diagram

+For the end-to-end ETL workflow for the Online Retail dataset, including extraction, transformation, validation, loading, and the resulting star schema warehouse see [Pipeline Architecture](docs/architecture_diagram.png)

 ## 🗄️ Dimensional Data Model

 To support analytical queries on retail transactions, the pipeline implements a **star schema** consisting of a central fact table and multiple dimension tables.